CodemasonHQ/docs/architecture.md

 <a name="services"></a>
 ## What is a Service?
 Services are the building blocks of your application.
 A service is one or more containers created from the same Docker image.
 This is where the magic happens, this is what makes Codemason so powerful!
-At the end of the day, Codemason doesn’t mind what you’re running because they’re all Docker images.
-You could spin up a MySQL database, a RabbitMQ message queue or your app written in PHP, Node.js, Ruby, Java, Python etc. Codemason doesn’t mind.
+At the end of the day, Codemason doesn't mind what you're running because they're all Docker images.
+You could spin up a MySQL database, a RabbitMQ message queue or your app written in PHP, Node.js, Ruby, Java, Python etc. Codemason doesn't mind.